 The goal of Bedfax is transparency by mattress manufacturers and retailers.
 Many shoppers now read the labels on whatever they buy.
 This would give an edge among these consumers to those manufacturers who use the label.

 Before the CDL can be approved, the manufacturer has to submit documentation and be willing to let mattresses be taken at random and tested.
 For the manufacturers, this is an opportunity to show what they have.
 For the retail sales associate, this simplifies answering the customer who asks, “What is in this mattress?”
 Just point to the tag and say, “It’s all here.”
 For the customer, it is knowing that What you see is what you get.

 This label is still rather new.
-Bedfax has exhibited at furniture and bedding expositions, and has booths reserved at the 2107 World Market and at the next two International Sleep Product Association’s ISPA EXPOs, which should result in more manufacturers joining.
-“What you see is what you get” is a good idea whose time has come, so consumers can know the answer to “What’s in the mattress?”
+Bedfax was exhibited at furniture and bedding expositions, and at the 2017 World Market and at the next International Sleep Product Association’s ISPA EXPO.
+The hope was that it would result in more manufacturers joining.
+“What you see is what you get” is a good idea so consumers could know the answer to “What’s in the mattress?”